jvwag/advent-of-code/README.md

 Create a configuration for downloading the assignments:

 1. Find the session cookie by using a debugger on your favorite browser after logging in on the [adventofcode.com](https://adventofcode.com) site.
 The cookie name is `session`.
-2. Copy `config/config.json.template` to `config/config.json`
-3. Edit `config/config.json` and replace the `session` entry with the session cookie value
+2. Edit `config/overrides.php` and replace the `session` entry with the session cookie value

 Make sure the `downloads/` directory is writable.